FireflyMigration/firefly-doc/50-Technologies/40-SOAPUI/Index.md

 </bon:Test_Login>
 ```

->When SOAP step is executed, SoapUI will replace this string with the values of the "Login" and "Password" property of the "Properties" step (in the example, it will be "Virginie" and "123456").
+>When SoapUi step is executed, SoapUI will replace this string with the values of the "Login" and "Password" property of the "Properties" step (in the example, it will be "Virginie" and "123456").